dbddv01/GPT-Sequencer.github.io/Sequence_of_prompts_basic.md

 ## Understanding and Modifying Sequence CSV Files

-This section of the documentation explains how to understand and modify the sequence CSV files that steer the prompt manipulation submitted to the AI Language Model (LLM).
+This section of the documentation explains how to understand and modify the sequence CSV files that steer the prompt manipulation submitted to the AI Language Model (LLM) or other functions.
 We will use a basic summarization example to illustrate how to modify the default sequence and create a new sequence file.

 ### Step 1: Starting with the Default Sequence
 ![Starting with the Default Sequence](/images/110-sequence-start.png)